 - a.
-PWD often conducts taste and odor tests at their central labs.
+Public utilities conduct taste and odor tests at their central labs.
 Have your students conduct their own taste and odor tests using two different samples (tap water/bottle water or tap water from two sources) and using a scientific method of observation, hypothesis, prediction, experimentation and conclusion.
-(K-8) - b.Using store bought pool test strips and several "mystery" samples, have students predict and confirm which sample is drinking water and why.
+(K-8) - b.
+Using store bought pool test strips and several "mystery" samples, have students predict and confirm which sample is drinking water and why.
 Demonstrate using four sample cups of water (1: Tap water; 2: Tap water with a drop or two of vinegar (pH); 3: Tap water with a drop or two of chlorine bleach (chlorine); 4: Tap water with dissolved antacid tablet (alkalinity or hardness).
 Record data and determine which one is tap water based on data collected.
 (3-8)

-Using PWD's Annual Water Quality Report, which can be found online on their website, or any local Drinking Water Quality Report (required by law to publish), talk about the myriad of parameters that are used (required) to determine if water is safe to drink.
-If you can get two different area reports, compare.
-Go to www.phillywatersheds.org using the "What We're Doing" tab "Documents and Data" section to access the current and past Drinking Water Quality Reports.
+Using your local Drinking Water Quality Report (required by law to publish), which can be found online on the website of your local utility, talk about the myriad of parameters that are used (required) to determine if water is safe to drink.
+If you can get two different area reports or past reports, compare.